 2. The ‘nesting instinct’ is not a myth

-Chances are, in the last weeks of pregnancy, you’ll find yourself suddenly wanting everything sparklingly clean and tidy.
+In the last weeks of pregnancy, you might find yourself suddenly wanting everything sparklingly clean and tidy.
 Weird, isn’t it?
 You’ll clean parts of your house you never even looked at before.
 Make the most of it – you won’t have much time for tidying soon!

 3. You’re doing everything as a couple ‘for the last time’